C. J. Mosley (linebacker): 2014

-The Baltimore Ravens selected Mosley in the first round (17th overall) of the 2014 NFL Draft.
+The Ravens selected Mosley in the first round (17th overall) of the 2014 NFL draft.
 Mosley was the fourth linebacker drafted in 2014 and became the highest linebacker drafted from Alabama since Rolando McClain went eighth overall in 2010.
 In addition, he was one of eight Alabama Crimson Tide players to be selected that year.

-On May 27, 2014, the Baltimore Ravens signed Mosley to a four-year, $8.87 million contract that includes a signing bonus of $4.71 million.
+On May 27, 2014, the Ravens signed Mosley to a four-year, $8.87 million contract that includes a signing bonus of $4.71 million.

 Mosley was assigned the No. 57, which was worn by former Baltimore Raven O. J. Brigance.
 The No. 57 had been unofficially retired after Brigance was diagnosed with ALS.
 No. 57 was also worn by Bart Scott (who was assigned the number before O.J.
 Brigance's diagnosis).
 Head coach John Harbaugh named Mosley and Daryl Smith the starting inside linebackers to begin the regular season, alongside outside linebackers Courtney Upshaw and Terrell Suggs.
 Mosley was the first rookie to start on the Ravens' defense since Haloti Ngata in 2006.

-He made his professional regular season debut and first career start in the Baltimore Ravens' season-opener against the Cincinnati Bengals and made seven combined tackles and a pass deflection in their 23–16 loss.
+He made his professional regular season debut and first career start in the Ravens' season-opener against the Bengals and made seven combined tackles and a pass deflection in their 23–16 loss.
 On October 5, 2014, Mosley collected a season-high 15 combined tackles (eight solo), deflected a pass, and made his first career interception during a 21–13 loss at the Indianapolis Colts in Week 4.
 Mosley intercepted a pass by quarterback Andrew Luck, off a tipped pass originally intended for running back Ahmad Bradshaw, and returned it for an 18-yard gain in the fourth quarter.
-In Week 12 Mosley recorded nine solo tackles and made his first career sack on Saints' quarterback Drew Brees for a six-yard loss in the second quarter of the Ravens' 34–27 win at the New Orleans Saints.
-On December 23, 2014, it was announced that Mosley was selected to play in the 2015 Pro Bowl, making him the first Baltimore Ravens player to be voted to the Pro Bowl in their rookie season.
+In Week 12 Mosley recorded nine solo tackles and made his first career sack on Saints' quarterback Drew Brees for a six-yard loss in the second quarter of the Ravens' 34–27 win at the Saints.
+On December 23, 2014, it was announced that Mosley was selected to play in the 2015 Pro Bowl, making him the first Ravens player to be voted to the Pro Bowl in their rookie season.
 Mosley was the runner-up for NFL Defensive Rookie of the Year.
 He finished his rookie season in 2014 with 133 combined tackles (89 solo), eight pass deflections, three sacks, and two interceptions in 16 games and 16 starts.
+He was named to the PFWA All-Rookie Team.

-The Baltimore Ravens finished third in the AFC North with a 10–6 record and earned a wildcard berth.
+The Ravens finished third in the AFC North with a 10–6 record and earned a wildcard berth.
 On January 3, 2015, Mosley started his first career playoff game and recorded nine combined tackles during the Ravens' 30–17 win at the Pittsburgh Steelers in the AFC Wildcard Game.
 The following week, he made ten combined tackles (seven solo) and forced a fumble during a 35–31 loss at the New England Patriots in the AFC Divisional Round.